Sailor tattoos: Early 20th century

 In records from 1900–1908, among the more than 3,500 sailors who passed through the USS Independence, 23% of first-time enlistees in the United States Navy were already tattooed, and an estimated 60% of "old timers" (sailors who had served more than ten years) had at least one tattoo.
 The common images were, in order of popularity: coats of arms, flags, anchors, eagles and birds, stars, female figures, ships, clasped hands, daggers, crosses, bracelets, and hearts.
 Comparative records show that sailors acquired tattoos more frequently than Marines or soldiers.

 In 1908, anthropologist A. T. Sinclair, who examined "many hundreds" of sailors, reported that 90% of American man-of-war men and deep-water sailors were tattooed, along with slightly smaller majorities of merchant marines and sailors on coastal trading vessels, compared with only 10% of New England fishermen.
 Sinclair reported that 90% of "Scandinavian (Sweden, Norway, and Denmark) deep-water sailors" were tattooed, whereas "other Scandinavians never use the practice."

 Some sailors and service members became professional tattoo artists.
-Amund Dietzel learned to tattoo as a sailor on Norwegian merchant ships in about 1905-1906.
+Amund Dietzel learned to tattoo as a sailor on Norwegian merchant ships in about 1905–1906.
 He opened a tattoo shop in the United States in 1913 or 1914 and became an influential tattoo artist who worked on many sailors and soldiers.
 Ben Corday worked on a sailing ship and in the Royal Marines, became a United States citizen in 1912, and worked as a tattoo artist and flash designer.
 England had prominent tattoo artists in the early 1900s, including George Burchett, Sutherland Macdonald, and Tom Riley, who had served in the Royal Navy or British Army.

 By 1914, the US Navy had started discouraging risqué tattoos, so, to avoid being disqualified from service, sailors sometimes had a tattoo artist "dress" their tattoos of nude women.

 World War II

 There are estimates that more than 65% of US Navy sailors had a tattoo during World War II.
 A study of Honolulu, Hawaii, in 1943 found that 65% of customers visiting the city's tattoo shops were non-commissioned Navy personnel, 25% were enlisted Army personnel, and the remaining 10% were defense workers.
 All of the shops used electrical tattooing machines.

-Sailors continued to use tattoos for identification in World War II, with Social Security or service numbers being tattooed for $1.50.
+Sailors continued to use tattoos for identification in World War II: Social Security number or service number tattoos were available for $1.50.